kanhub/seefood/README.md

 The Seefood app Erlich Bachman wanted Jian Yang to make.

+You can visit the standalone client side app without any back-end logic, routing, etc. here: https://seefood.netlify.app/

 ## Available Scripts

 In the project directory, you can run: